bryceag11/yolov5_obb/README.md

 * [CAPTAIN-WHU/DOTA_devkit](https://github.com/CAPTAIN-WHU/DOTA_devkit)

 ## Issues
-If you have any problems during use, it is recommended to first check the environment dependencies according to [install.md](./docs/install.md), and then check whether the usage process is correct according to [GetStart.md](./docs/GetStart.md).
+If you have any problems during use, it is recommended to first check the environment dependencies according to [install.md](./docs/install.md) or [linux_install.md](./docs/linux_install.md), and then check whether the usage process is correct according to [GetStart.md](./docs/GetStart.md).

 ```javascript